Skip to content

 Submit files to Nemesis for processing and enrichment.

-The ./tools/submit.sh script wraps the docker compose syntax automatically.
+The ./tools/submit.sh script wraps the docker syntax automatically.

 Basic Usage